-Aside from the PSA perspectives, there are many potential benefits of enhanced reporting practices.
-The content of the SLAP database points to the recurrence of many piping failures.
-The recurrences could be symptoms of insufficient feedback of operating experience, but they also are symptoms of the complex nature of the degradation and failure mechanisms.
+Aside from applications related to PSA, a database such as SLAP supports different types of qualitative assessments including trends and patterns.
+The database content points to the recurring nature of many failure types.
+The recurrences could be symptoms of insufficiently implemented experience feedback loops, but they also are symptoms of the complex nature of the degradation and failure mechanisms; i.e., mitigation programs continue to evolve.
 In the opinion of the authors of this report, a cost-effective approach to piping reliability management is achieved through improved reporting of degradation and failures.